-With over 20 years of proven experience in providing radiation therapy, OSF Saint Anthony's Health Center in Alton, Illinois offers state-of-the-art radiation oncology services including:
+With over 20 years of proven experience in providing radiation therapy, OSF HealthCare Saint Anthony's Health Center in Alton, Illinois, offers state-of-the-art radiation oncology services including:

-- IMRT (Intensity Modulated Radiotherapy Technology)
+- IMRT – Intensity Modulated Radiotherapy Technology

-- Superficial Therapy
+- Superficial radiotherapy

-Additionally, high-tech procedures are available which allow the radiation oncologists to treat the cancer tissue, while neighboring tissue is minimally affected.
+Additionally, high-tech procedures are available, which allow the radiation oncologists to treat the cancer tissue while neighboring tissue is minimally affected.

 Radiation may also be given in the form of placing radioactive materials in sealed containers next to cancerous tissues.
 This is known as brachytherapy.
 Also, in certain instances, radioactive substances are injected into the bloodstream or taken by mouth to treat specific types of cancer.